-Food Standards (Application A1284 - Triacylglycerol lipase from GM Trichoderma reesei as a processing aid) Variation
+Food Standards (Application A1328 - Aminopeptidase from Trichoderma reesei as a processing aid) Variation

 The Board of Food Standards Australia New Zealand gives notice of the making of this variation under section 92 of the Food Standards Australia New Zealand Act 1991.
 The variation commences on the date specified in clause 3 of this variation.